mian4work/udatabank-crawler/README.md

     http://localhost:8080/start (you can see all crawling process from your console) http://localhost:8080/links (once the crawling is done. you can view the results)

+##code to read:

+  UdatabankCrawler.java  -- add/edit the keywords. so you can get to different hexun pages CrawlerDemoController.java -- entry point for the demo. the seed is hardcoded here.